microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 ### SBOMPackage

-'SBOMpackage' represents a dependency component for the product.
+'SBOMPackage' represents a dependency component for the product.
 The `PackageName` is the only required property.
 The API will serialize all other properties unchanged "as-is" in the final output SBOM file.

 ```C#